AFC U-17 Asian Cup

 The AFC U-17 Asian Cup, formerly known as the AFC U-16 Championship and AFC U-17 Championship, is a football competition, organised by the Asian Football Confederation (AFC) held once every two years for Asian under-17 teams that also serves as a qualification tournament for the FIFA U-17 World Cup.
 The top 4 countries qualify to participate in the FIFA U-17 World Cup.
 Up to 2000, the tournament was for U-16 teams.
 Between 2002 and 2006 it was held as an under-17 tournament.
 Between 2008 and 2020, it was switched back to a U-16 Championship.
-The AFC have proposed switching back to an under-17 tournament starting from 2023.
-Moreover, the tournament will also be rebranded from the "AFC U-16 Championship" to the "AFC U-17 Asian Cup".
+The AFC then returned it to an under-17 tournament starting from 2023.
+Moreover, the tournament would also be rebranded from the "AFC U-16 Championship" to the "AFC U-17 Asian Cup".